 - Certain types of losses cannot be adjusted against current year's income and are not allowed to be carried forward, such as loss from property and unabsorbed depreciation from previous years.

-- Flexibility is limited as taxpayers who opt for the new regime cannot switch back to the old regime.
+- Flexibility is limited as taxpayers who opt for the new regime cannot switch back to the old regime in case of income from business or profession.

 Frequently Asked Questions

 It varies depending on the taxpayer's investment choices, tax-saving strategies, and financial goals.
-Taxpayers with significant deductions and tax-saving investments may find the old tax regime more beneficial, while those with minimal deductions may benefit from the new regime's lower tax rates.
-It is suggested use an income tax calculator before making a decision.
+Taxpayers with significant deductions and tax-saving investments may find the old tax regime more beneficial, while those with minimal deductions may benefit from the new regime's rates.
+If you have availed of a Home Loan, you can use our Income Tax Calculator to calculate the tax benefits.

-The better tax regime for 15 lakhs depends on factors like financial goals and investment preferences.
-If there are significant tax-saving investments and deductions, the old regime is better.
-Otherwise, the new regime's lower tax rates may be more beneficial.
-It is advisable use an income tax calculator before deciding.
+A better tax regime for an annual income of Rs.15 Lakh depends on factors like financial goals and investment preferences.
+If there are significant tax-saving investments and deductions, the old regime can be better.
+Otherwise, the new regime's tax rates may be more beneficial.